 Slow Cooker Baked Potato Soup

-I have for you the easiest yet most comforting and budget friendly soup recipe.
-Slow Cooker Baked Potato Soup is very easy to make, rich and creamy, loaded with tender potatoes, cheese, and crispy bacon!
-This is one of the best soups that the entire family is guaranteed to love.
+I have for you the easiest yet most comforting and budget-friendly soup recipe.
+Slow-cooker baked Potato Soup is very easy to make, rich and creamy, and loaded with tender potatoes, cheese, and crispy bacon!
+This is one of the best soups the entire family can love.

 Table of contents

 This classic potato soup is my type of comfort food and requires only minutes of prep time.
-My grandmother makes a similar creamy soup on the stovetop and it used to be my favorite food as a child.
+My grandmother makes a similar creamy soup on the stovetop, and it used to be my favorite food when I was a child.
 Every time I visit her, I always ask for the famous soup.

-The soup is incredibly creamy, with delicious crispy bacon bits and melted cheddar cheese through it.
+The soup is incredibly creamy, with delicious crispy bacon bits and melted cheddar cheese.
 It is perfect for a cold night meal.
 Pile it up with toppings just like you would a baked potato.
-Watch my short video tutorial and see for yourself how easy it is to make this perfect weeknight meal!
+Watch my short video tutorial and see how easy it is to make this perfect weeknight meal!

 Why you will love this recipe